schroderusv/Kisuharava/README.md

 # Kisuharava
-A Finnish language version of the game minesweeper with self made graphics.
+A Finnish language version of the game minesweeper with self made extremely cute cat graphics.